Bilateral coordination is an important aspect of a child’s physical development and how they use their bodies in everyday activities.

 Performing Jumping Jacks

-Show your child how both her feet/legs and both her arms/hands do the same thing while performing jumping jacks.
+Show children how both their feet/legs and both arms/hands do the same thing while performing jumping jacks.

 For added enjoyment, these can be done to music.

 Offer instruments that lend themselves well to using both hands in the same way, such as percussion instruments.

 Certain aspects of accordions are also symmetrical.

 In alternating activities such as those that follow, your children use the opposite hand/arm or foot/leg in alternating motion:

 Many playgrounds offer safe opportunities for children to climb ladders.
 Have them practise climbing both up and down.

 Playing the Drums with Alternating Hands